Steellow/mysli-flutter/README.md

 - List view
   - Show nice icon when empty
   - Grouped list package?
-  - Swipe gestures
-    - <-- Decrease/delete
-    - --> Increase
   - Remember & suggest old items
     - Press & hold suggestion to delete it
   - Categories
   - Click to check
     - Move to bottom of list
   - Add +1 amount if item is already in the list
+  - Change swipeable to buttons
+    - Easier to customize and maintain
 - Settings
   - Sort categories
 - Extra stuff